 To help resolve these issues, see our Heatmap Screenshot Troubleshooting article.
 We also suggest checking our Heatmap Limitations article in case your site falls under one of the Heatmap limitations.

-What if I don't see the "Take screenshot" button?
+What if I don't see the 'Take a new screenshot' button?

 This could happen because the Tracking Code was removed from the page or only loads under certain conditions.
 This can sometimes occur during a redesign of your site or if your site has criteria related to third-party scripts.